anan-123/anan-123.github.io/_projects/ai-data.md

 date: 2020-11-30
 ---
-Developed a fully functional Linux shell in C that supports redirection, piping, environmental variables, and background and foreground process execution
+Developed a fully functional Linux shell in C that supports redirection, piping, environmental variables, and background and foreground process execution.